lnls-sirius/control-system-constants/README.md

 * magnet: static tables related to the magnets.
 * pwrsupply: static tables related to magnet power supplies.
 * timesys: static tables related to the timing subsystem.

+## Deploy Procedure
+The deploy of this webpage should de done in the IBM server 1 (IP address: 10.30.1.50) using docker compose.